Gold Fever Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of Gold Fever is 63 minutes (1h 3m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Gold Fever (1952) is 63 minutes (1h 3m).
+Directed by Leslie Goodwins, the film runs for 63 minutes in its complete theatrical version.

 Verdict Summary

-Analyzing the overall audience sentiment, verified rating of 5.0/10, and global performance metrics, Gold Fever is classified as a AVERAGE.
+Analyzing the overall audience sentiment, verified rating of 6.5/10, and global performance metrics, Gold Fever is classified as a HIT.
 It remains an essential part of the 1952 cinematic calendar.

 Frequently Asked Questions